suiauthon/librealsense/d400e_api_extensions.md

 Available syncer options in the librealsense2 API are listed in the `rs2_syncer_mode` enumeration available in the `librealsense2/h/rs_types.h` header file.
 This enumeration was extended to provide options specific to D400e cameras.

-The `RS2_SYNCER_MODE_DEFAULT` enumerator represents the default syncer configuration (original librealsense2 syncer implementation)
+The `RS2_SYNCER_MODE_DEFAULT` enumerator represents the default syncer configuration (original librealsense2 syncer implementation).

 The `RS2_SYNCER_MODE_WAIT_FRAMESET` enumerator represents the modified syncer configuration with support specific to D400e cameras.
-With modified configuration syncer waits for frames from all enabled streams and returns only the latest synchronized frameset.
+With this configuration syncer waits for frames from all enabled streams and returns only the latest synchronized frameset.
 If there is a missing frame within current frameset, syncer does not return frameset and pipeline call wait_for_frames returns with timeout.

 C++